Robin96hood/DVP/README.md

 # DVP

-> A simple Java project to procces tciket and users
+> A simple Java project to procces ticket and users
 > Developed by Robinson Turriago

 ## Prerequisites

 You will need the following things properly installed on your computer.
+Recommended versions java 17 and gradle 8.7

 * [Git](http://git-scm.com/)
 * [Gradle](https://gradle.org//)